tuliooassis/tuliooassis/README.md

 ## Hello there! ✌🏻

 My name is Túlio.
-I'm a Computer Engineer and I've been working as a Software Engineer for almost 5 years.
+I'm a Computer Engineer and I've been working with web development since 2017.

 - 📚 I’m a Master's student in Computer Science at [DCC/UFMG](https://ppgcc.dcc.ufmg.br/)
 - 🔭 I'm currently working with React and Node.js at [Thoughtworks](https://www.thoughtworks.com/)